1 Wash Pl, Room 431

-Early Modern/Renaissance drama, including Shakespeare and his contemporaries; early modern theater and performance practices; law and literature; early modern science and theories of the body; classical literature, including its influence on early modern drama; the history play; materiality; the place of women in early modern literature.
+early modern/Renaissance drama, including Shakespeare and his contemporaries; western theater from antiquity to the present; early modern theater and performance practices; law and literature; early modern science and theories of the body; classical literature, including its influence on early modern drama; the history play; materiality; the place of women in early modern literature

 Christina Squitieri was awarded the 2019 Dean’s Outstanding Graduate Teaching Award in the Humanities by New York University’s Graduate School of Arts and Science.

 Christina M. Squitieri's "Oh Loyal Father?
 Aumerle, Treason, and Feudal Law in Shakespeare's Richard II" is forthcoming in the journal Shakespeare.

 Squitieri’s article, “Jane Shore’s Political Identity in Thomas Heywood’s Edward IV” was included in the journal, Studies in English Literature 1400-1700 (Spring 2020, 60.2).

 Squitieri co-organized the panel session “Transforming Bodies in Early Modern English Drama” for the Renaissance Society of America Conference, which will be held in Toronto, Canada, in March 2019.